Hantang-Li/Sour-Lemon/README.md

 # Soure-Lemon
-A movie review website project
+A movie review website project (Homework not in commercial use)